Self-Adjointness in Klein-Gordon Theory on Globally Hyperbolic Spacetimes: Klein-Gordon Theory on Globally Hyperbolic Spacetimes

 In general $N$ and $\mathbf{h}$ depend on the time and space coordinates.
 By abuse of notation we also write $N=N(t)$ and $\mathbf{h}=\mathbf{h}(t)$ when denoting the corresponding objects pulled back to $\Sigma$ for a fixed time $t$.

-We proceed to consider the \emph{Klein-Gordon equation} in $(M, {g})$ with an external \emph{potential} $V$.\footnote{The potential is usually given by $V=m^2+\xi R$, where $m$ denotes the mass of the scalar field and $R$ the scalar curvature of the metric ${g}$.} A solution $\phi$ satisfies,
+We proceed to consider the \emph{Klein-Gordon equation} in $(M, {g})$ with an external \emph{potential} $V$.\footnote{The potential is usually given by $V=m^2+\xi R$, where $m$ denotes the mass of the scalar field and $R$ the scalar curvature w.r.t. the metric ${g}$.
+The regularity of the potential will be discussed in more detail for the upcoming results. } A solution $\phi$ satisfies,

 where $\square_{{g}}$ is the wave operator with respect to the metric ${g}$.
 That is, with $|g|$ denoting the absolute value of the determinant of the metric ${g}$.
 We denote for each Cauchy surface $\Sigma$ the space of smooth Cauchy data of compact support by Moreover, due to Leray's Theorem~\cite{LJ}, the Cauchy data $\Phi\in\mathscr{S}_{\Sigma}$ given by